Salmon Gums, Western Australia

-Salmon Gums is a small town in Western Australia located 106 km north of Esperance on the Coolgardie-Esperance Highway.
+Salmon Gums is a small town and locality of the Shire of Esperance in the Goldfields-Esperance region of Western Australia, located 106 km north of Esperance on the Coolgardie-Esperance Highway.
+Apart from the townsite of Salmon Gums, the townsite of Dowak is also located within the locality.
+Parts of the Ngadju Indigenous Protected Area is also located within Salmon Gums.

 The name is derived from a prominent stretch of Eucalyptus salmonophloia (Salmon Gum) trees which formed a landmark in the town's early days.
 The town is part of the Shire of Esperance.

 At the 2016 census, Salmon Gums had a population of 191.

 The surrounding areas produce wheat and other cereal crops.
 The town is a receival site for Cooperative Bulk Handling.

 History

-The first potential use of a townsite was as a watering spot for the proposed Esperance to Norseman Railway, since Salmon Gums is roughly halfway between these two towns.
+The first potential use of a townsite was as a watering spot for the proposed Esperance to Norseman railway, since Salmon Gums is roughly halfway between these two towns.
 Land for a town-site was set aside in 1912 and the name was recommended in 1916.
 This land lay within the tribal boundaries of the indigenous Kalaako.
 The town was gazetted in 1925, when the Esperance to Salmon Gums section of the railway was completed.